TalariaSoftware/talariasoftware.github.io/about.md

 Damien is certified
 in ontological coaching, hypnosis, and neuro-linguistic programming.
 He spent several years
-as a professional poker player, has performed as an actor in theatre, commercials, network television, and film, and currently serves on the board of his local neighborhood council.
+as a professional poker player;
+performs in theatre, commercials, network television, and film;
+and currently serves
+on the board
+of his local neighborhood council.

 Damien is a frequent guest
 on tech podcasts
-and a co-host
+and is a co-host
 on [Greater than Code](https://www.greaterthancode.com/hosts/damien-burke).

 ### Rob Head